Genetic Fact Sheets for Parents

 Some untreated babies have high levels of ammonia, a toxic substance, in their blood.
 High ammonia levels and hypoglycemia can both lead to coma and, if not treated, can cause death.

 Most untreated children eventually die of liver failure.
 Surviving babies who remain untreated may have intellectual disabilities and other damage to the brain and nervous system.

-Children with mild galactosemia that do need treatment but do not receive it may develop one or more of the following:
+Even with adequate treatment, individuals with galactosemia may develop one or more of the following:

 - Early cataracts